 People who take beta-blockers run the risk of an increased level of potassium in the body system.
 This can be a problem for those with malfunctioning kidneys.
 The excess potassium would be difficult to remove from the body’s system.

 Can we use the peel?

 Yes, orange peel can be found in marmalade.
 It would be dull without it.
 The peel is quite flavoursome and is used in a number of recipes.
-If you want to use the peel as an ingredient, it’s is wise to wash the orange before peeling.
-Use hot water and detergent to remove the protective wax, rinse well.
+If you want to use the peel as an ingredient, it’s wise to wash the orange before peeling.
+Use hot water and detergent to remove the protective wax and rinse well.

 Just a few drops put in a misting diffuser will freshen up a room and make for a much more relaxing atmosphere.